-Cherry harvest has arrived in Door County, Wisconsin– the summer destination for pick-your-own fruits and a great cherry getaway.
-The cherry harvest is a bit later than usual this year, so it’s not too late to head to thecountry to pick up a few buckets of delicious Montmorency Cherries.
+Cherry harvest is soon beginning in Door County, Wisconsin– the summer destination for pick-your-own fruits and a great cherry getaway.
+Time to head to the country to pick up a few buckets of delicious Montmorency Cherries.

-Door County is a veritable “cherry bomb” – with dishes and activities throughout the region focusing on the county’s main crop (Door County is expected to produce about 8.5 million pounds of cherries this year).
-Spring rains and low winds have created good conditions for 2011, and U-Pick operations should remain open through the middle of August.
+Door County is a veritable “cherry bomb” – with dishes and activities throughout the region focusing on the county’s main crop (Door County is expected to produce more than 8.5 million pounds of cherries each year).
+U-Pick operations should remain open through the middle of August.

 What’s so good about cherries—besides their sweet-tart taste?
 Scientific research reveals that tart cherries have high levels of disease-fighting antioxidants.
 Emerging evidence indicates that cherry consumption may ease the pain of arthritis and gout, as well as reduce risk factors for heart disease, diabetes and certain cancers.
 Cherries also contain melatonin, which has been found to help regulate the body’s natural sleep patterns, aid with jet lag, prevent memory loss and delay the aging process.